The Reputations on Nine Mile Recording release their new album, Electric Power produced by Jody Stephens.

 -James Parker of KUTX

-Austin, TX based “power soul” group The Reputations recently recorded at Ardent Studios, the monumental Memphis recording space that has housed the creation of classic albums from Isaac Hayes, R.E.M., The Raconteurs, Albert Collins, ZZ Top, Jimmie and Stevie Ray Vaughan, and Big Star among countless others.
-After becoming a fan of The Reputations most recent and first LP Begging for More, Jody Stephens, original drummer of Big Star and manager of Ardent Studios, produced their upcoming album, marking his first endeavor under the title of producer.
+Ardent Studios has housed the creation of classic albums from Isaac Hayes, R.E.M., The Raconteurs, Albert Collins, ZZ Top, Jimmie and Stevie Ray Vaughan, and Big Star among countless others.
+After becoming a fan of The Reputations first LP Begging for More, Jody Stephens, original drummer of Big Star and manager of Ardent Studios, produced their upcoming album, marking his first endeavor under the title of producer.
+In addition to Jody Stephen’s production, The Reputations new album was engineered by Adam Hill, a disciple of John Fry’s teaching whose credits include Big Star, the Raconteurs, and Low Cut Connie.

 Ardent Studios’ has become a landmark in the history of American pop, soul, blues, rock and R&B. Founder John Fry began his musical endeavors as a teenager in the mid 50’s, outfitting his parent’s garage as a workshop for experiments with reconfigured audio hardware and broadcast equipment.
 A few solo acts were recorded out of the garage as his fascination became dedication; by 66’ he had a new studio space and was recording popular bands in the Memphis area.
 By 71’ the studios moved to its current home on Madison Avenue.